Krystin-Devin-Home/Workout_Diet.md/202306_Belly_Fats.md

 - Perform resistance training (**lift weights**)
 - Cut back on carbs, especially **refined carbs**
   - Replacing refined carbs with unprocessed starchy carbs may improve metabolic health and reduce belly fat
+- Limit sugar-sweetened beverages
+ - Your brain doesn’t process liquid calories the same way it does solid ones
+ - You’re likely to end up consuming too many calories later on and storing them as fat
+- Get plenty of restful sleep
+  - Sleep deprivation is linked to an increased risk of weight gain
+- Track your food intake and exercise
+  - If you’re looking to lose weight, it may help to keep track of what you’re eating
+- Eat fatty fish every week
+  - Omega-3 fats may also help reduce visceral fat
+  - Eating fatty fish or taking omega-3 supplements sourced from fish oil or algae may improve your overall health
+- Limit consumption of fruit juice
+  - Fruit juices contains as much sugar as soda and may contribute to weight gain
+- Eat probiotic foods or take a probiotic supplement
+  - beneficial gut bacteria may help promote weight loss
+- Drink green tea
+  - It contains caffeine and the antioxidant epigallocatechin gallate (EGCG), which appear to boost metabolism

 ### 2) Cardio Training

+### 3) Intermittent Fasting